-The continuous and exponential increase in energy demand makes necessary to develop alternative energy production methods that can substitute fossil fuels.
-The availability of these fuels is finite and they have a harmful effect on the environment.
-Therefore it is mandatory to investigate new and more sustainable energy sources.
+The continuous and exponential increase in energy demand makes it necessary to develop alternative energy production methods that can substitute fossil fuels.
+The fact that the availability of these fuels is finite and that they have a harmful effect over the environment makes mandatory the investigation of new and more sustainable energy sources.

 A good alternative to replace fossil fuels is hydrogen.
-Hydrogen provides higher efficiency than fossil fuels and is more environmentally friendly.
+Hydrogen provides higher efficiency than fossil fuels and is environmentally friendly.
 A high advantage of hydrogen is that it is fully recyclable since it produces water that can be used as the raw material for hydrogen generation.
-Moreover, it can be used to produce energy in several different ways: by burning it, using it in a combustion engine or producing electricity through fuel cells.
+Moreover, it can be used to produce energy by several different ways: by burning it, using it in a combustion engine or producing electricity through fuel cells.

-When properly designed, fuel cell systems can be a reliable and durable method to produce efficient and environmentally friendly energy for different applications.
+When properly designed, fuel cell systems can be a reliable and durable method to produce efficient and environmentally friendly energy for applications.
 Amongst the various fuel cell technologies, Proton Exchange Membrane (PEM) fuel cells are considered the best candidate to replace the combustion engine because of their capability of high power densities, relatively high efficiency, low operating temperatures, quick start up, zero pollution and relatively long lifetime [1].
-For the last years, significant progress has been made to find the optimum balance of cost, efficiency and durability.
+For the last years, significant progress has been made in means of achieving the optimum balance of cost, efficiency and durability.
 Fuel lifetime requirements vary significantly, ranging from 3 000 to 40 000 operating hours.
 In order to optimize the lifetime and efficiency of a PEM fuel cell, several conditions must be taken into account.
 Some of them are: reactant flow rates and composition, operating and environmental temperature and pressure, humidification levels, peak load requirements and required rate of transient responses [2].

 A very important issue that has to be studied to improve the efficiency of a PEM fuel cell system is the management of the hydrogen feeding procedure.
 Two different designs can be considered: The dead-end mode and the flow-through mode.
 In the dead-end mode, the amount of hydrogen provided to the fuel cell stack is equal to the amount consumed by the fuel cell.
 This procedure leads to accumulation of impurities and water, fuel starvation and catalyst poisoning that makes it necessary to purge the anode with nitrogen.
-In the flow-through mode, the amount of hydrogen provided to the fuel cell stack is larger than the amount consumed by the fuel cell.
+In the flowthrough mode, the amount of hydrogen provided to the fuel cell stack is larger than the amount consumed by the fuel cell.
 An excessive ratio of hydrogen has positive effects: It improves efficiency, helps to maintain the pressure difference between anode and cathode provides better water management, increases the lifetime of the membrane and reduces the response time to an increased power demand.
 However, unconsumed hydrogen means a waste of energy, decreasing the efficiency of the system.
-The utilisation of a hydrogen recirculation system is then necessary.
+Thus, hydrogen must be recirculated.